image-bg-spot

 The platform has a strong sustainability focus, tracing the containers through the supply chain from production through to recycling companies.

-The Agtech and Logistics Hub team is now introducing Sarah to agrichemical companies to discuss putting the QR codes on their containers and potential investment in the platform to improve sustainability in their industry.
+The Agtech and Logistics Hub (Powered by AgriBusiness Connect) is now introducing Sarah to agrichemical companies to discuss putting the QR codes on their containers and potential investment in the platform to improve sustainability in their industry.

 She said the GroundUp program was suited to founders from all walks of life, including primary producers like herself who were quite isolated – both geographically and in terms of access to expertise and support.